BlockchainCommons/Gordian/Docs/SSKR-Sharing.md

 **Social recovery.** At least two shares should be given to friends, family, or business associates when using a 2-of-3 social recovery scenario.
 Ideally these shares should be partitioned: the two recipients should not have a direct connection between each other.
 You should also ensure that they can store the share safely.
 [Gordian QR Tool](https://www.blockchaincommons.com/quarterlies/Q2-2021-Report/) is a great place to have them store shares that have been encoded as QRs.
 The owner of the seed can keep the third share, if they have a safe place to store it that separates it from the devices that contain the seed itself (such as at work or a bank).
 Alternatively, they can give it out to a third person.

 **Corporate recovery.** Three shares can be given to three people who already have financial responsibility within the company.
 This create a dual-control situation for key reconstruction.
 Ideally, the three people are physically separated, such as in different offices.
 Some of these shares might be stored in safety deposit boxes associated with the company, others in safes or vaults at the company itself, or at worst locked and safe drawers.
 Places with logged access are also a good option.
 They should not be taken to personal domiciles.

+Also see our ["Dangers of Secret Sharing" article](https://github.com/BlockchainCommons/Gordian/blob/shannona-sskr-scenarios/Docs/SSKR-Dangers.md#an-autonomous-example) for a specific example of a 2-of-3 share scenario that is hybrizied with a 2-of-3 multisig.

 ### 3 of 5 Shares